richard-porter/frozen-kernel/README.md

 humanoid robot would be delivered by truck.
 It provided a door code for a second mission to the same facility on October 1.
 The building existed.
 The code did not work.
-The attorney representing the family noted that the existence of real addresses at real locations reinforced Gavalas's belief that the scenario was real — the grounding of the delusion in verifiable physical reality prevented the reality-testing that might otherwise have interrupted it.
+The attorney representing the family noted that the existence of real addresses at real locations reinforced Gavalas’s belief that the scenario was real — the grounding of the delusion in verifiable physical reality prevented the reality-testing that might otherwise have interrupted it.